 Throughout the firm's history of more than 170 years, Kelley Drye litigators have guided clients through the thicket of business litigation.
 Known for effectively resolving challenging cases, Kelley Drye's litigation practice has long been highly-regarded by leading companies around the world.
-In the most recent Super Lawyers publication, 20 litigation partners were recognized as leading litigators.
-Kelley Drye is also listed among 24 "Highly Recommended" firms for litigation in a survey of Fortune 500 corporate counsel conducted by BTI Consulting.
+Kelley Drye is listed among 24 “Highly Recommended” firms for litigation in BTI Consulting’s 2010 survey of Fortune 500 corporate counsel.
 This recognition is the result of exceptional client service as well as adherence to three significant principles at the core of our litigation practice:

 We Are Trial Lawyers.
 Our litigators are experienced trial lawyers.
 Our partners have tried significant and challenging cases in federal and state courts, arbitration tribunals and administrative bodies around the country.
 It is our strongly held view that to obtain the best results in a litigation at the lowest possible cost and with efficient use of resources, the strategy and the key tasks need to be handled by experienced trial lawyers who can develop a compelling narrative around the client's position.
 Too many firms leave depositions, brief writing, discovery and even strategy to litigators who are not trial tested.
 As a result, there is often wasted discovery with costly wheel spinning and lost opportunities to develop the key evidence that will have a powerful effect in promoting a resolution or winning a trial.
 Our litigation partners lead cases with hands-on involvement and in the process train associates to properly develop the best evidence to promote settlements or win trials.